EVLT for Varicose Veins

 - Covered by most insurances

 Endovenous Laser Therapy (EVLT) has made the painful vein striping surgeries, often performed in a hospital setting, a procedure of the past.
-Today, The Skin Center Medical Spa, with locations in Columbus, OH and Pittsburgh, PA, offers the less invasive EVLT treatment for varicose veins using laser energy to seal diseased veins, while encouraging circulation through healthy unaffected veins.
+Today, The Skin Center Medical Spa, Pittsburgh, PA, offers the less invasive EVLT treatment for varicose veins using laser energy to seal diseased veins, while encouraging circulation through healthy unaffected veins.

 Once an entry point for the EVLT treatment is identified, the area is desensitized with a local anesthetic, and a tiny puncture incision is made.
 A narrow tube, which carries the laser fiber, is inserted into the diseased vein.
 The laser fiber delivers energy in short pulses causing the vein to collapse and close, preventing blood flow.
 By closing off this diseased vein, blood is diverted to other healthy veins.